ooblex/ooblex/README.md

 ## Installing onto Ubuntu 18.04

-We're are assuming a working and fresh deployment of a Ubuntu server, logged in as the root user in this example.
+We assuming a working and fresh deployment of a Ubuntu server, logged in as the root user in this example.

 If a GRUB error occurs during installation, you may need to load the maintainer's default.
 Please see: https://askubuntu.com/questions/1040974/ubuntu-server-18-04-apt-get-fails